 Our members tell our story best:

 "I get invited to many industry events and I'm selective about which events and organizations in which I agree to participate.
 I specifically joined the CISO Executive Network and participate in their member events because I find them to be a valuable use of my time.
 It is important for me to periodically meet with my peers to share with them and learn from them.
-I recommend that other CISOs join this network." - Mark Morrison, SVP, CISO, formerly with State Street Corporation
+I recommend that other CISOs join this network." - Mark Morrison, SVP, CISO, The Options Clearing Corporation

 “I think I've said it before, but I'll say it again - I'm a huge fan.
 I think you have a unique perspective in what is happening in the CISO world by virtue of the conversations you are having around the country.
 Of course, there are plenty of groups (for profit, non-profit) that bring CISO's together.
 The differentiator that I see is you- your insight, thoughtfulness and energy in drawing out the key conversations and making key connections.
 On top of that, I see you working to lift up members when they are in transition and trying to help them get on their feet.” -Joshua Beeman, Executive Director of Information Security & University Information Security Officer, University of Pennsylvania*

 *This quote represents the sentiments of Joshua Beeman only and not those of the University of Pennsylvania